 Before we dive in, let’s review Anchor.fm a little further.
-Since launching in 2014, Anchor is already hosting over 900,000 thousand different podcasts (according to ListenNotes).
-They are considered the largest podcast hosting company out there (and there are quite a lot of podcast hosting companies).
+Since launching in 2014, Anchor is already hosting over 1,500,000 different podcasts (according to ListenNotes).
+They are considered the largest podcast hosting company out there, and by a large margin (there are quite a lot of podcast hosting companies but Anchor seem to be about 10 times larger than their next competitor).

 One may wonder how Anchor are able to offer all this for free for their users?
 While there are several answers, one reason would makes the most sense – Anchor was acquired by Spotify in early 2019.
 As you may know, Spotify is already offering free accounts on their own platform, with the main monetization method being the ads, so that is what they also do for podcasts, and Spotify is even able to share revenue with podcasters.